A measure of authorship by publications

-Finally, the $h$-index always returns a natural number as output.
-This does not create any complications, if contribution of a paper is measured in terms of simple citations.
-However, often value of a publication is measured by the impact factor of the journal where it appeared.
-This is specially true during tenure decisions of young faculties who have not had enough time for their citations to reasonably accumulate.
+{Finally, both these indices return whole numbers as values.
+This creates hindrance in implementation when value of a publication is measured by the impact factor of the journal where it appeared.} This is specially true during tenure decisions of young faculties who have not had enough time for their citations to reasonably accumulate.
 Note that such impact factors, even for the best journal, widely vary across disciplines.
 In fact, they may very well take some positive fraction value.
-Therefore, in the extreme, if all papers of an author are published in such journals with fractional impact factors, she will get assigned the $h$-index equal to $0$; {\it irrespective} of the number of papers she may have published.
-Thus, quite unfairly, the mere fractional value of journal impact factor identifies the author with the least possible academic credit.
-In contrast, our index can easily be adapted to different measures of academic authorship without entailing such criticisms.
-We feel that this is a major improvement over $h$-index.
+Therefore, in the extreme, if all papers of an author are published in such journals with fractional impact factors, she will get assigned the $h$-index (or $g$-index) equal to $0$, {\it irrespective} of the number of papers she may have published.
+Undoubtedly, this would be very unfair, and also, cause a loss in discriminatory power among applicants.
+Our $E$-index can easily be adapted to different measures of academic authorship without entailing these difficulties.

-In this paper, we present an alternative index: the $e$-index which is free from all these drawbacks, and is easy to interpret.
-The $e$-index for an author is obtained by equally dividing credit for all her joint projects and then summing across all her publications in the dataset.
-More importantly, we show that this index is a strong embodiment of certain desirable properties or {\it axioms} that, in our opinion, any index evaluating authorship should satisfy.
-In particular, it is the {\it only} index that satisfies the axioms of {\it anonymity}, {\it monotonicity}, and {\it efficiency}.